 The Governance and Relationship Building, Influence, and Advocacy: A framework for thinking it through encompasses the idea that some of the most important work you do as trustees is building relationships, influence, and advocacy.

 Why a framework?

 We have chosen to call this a framework because we know at BCLTA that each of you are working within a unique set of circumstances (geo-political, social, economic, library size, budget, library type and so on).
-A framework suggests ideas, approaches, and wise practices, that along with your knowledge of your community, your board, and your library, you can use for successful advocacy and influence.
+A framework is flexible and suggests ideas and approaches that along with your knowledge of your community, your board, and your library, you can use for successful relationship building, influence, and advocacy.

 This list is just a start and will be better with your recommendations.
 Send recommendations to firstname.lastname@example.org

 We are the national voice of Canada’s library associations.
 Our purpose is to: